Notice

 true

-During crash recovery BlueStore must reconstruct allocator state by scanning all stored objects.
-On systems with millions of objects this process can take several minutes.
-This page presents new multithreaded onode recovery that significantly reduces recovery time.
+During crash recovery BlueStore must reconstruct allocator state by scanning all stored RADOS objects.
+For OSDs storing millions of RADOS objects this process may take several minutes to several hours to complete.
+This page describes multithreaded onode recovery that significantly reduces recovery time.

 Allocator

-In BlueStore Allocator is responsible for tracking unused allocation units on the disk.
-Up to 3 allocators can be in use concurrently, one for Main, one for DB, and one for WAL.
-Only Main device can contain RADOS object, and only Main’s allocator is relevant here.
-When BlueStore is running, allocator state is fully loaded to memory.
-That way allocator can quickly respond when there is a need to allocate disk space for object, or when object no longer exists on disk.
+In BlueStore, the configured Allocator is responsible for tracking unused allocation units on the underlying device.
+As many as three allocators may be in use concurrently: one for the main block device, one for the DB, and one for the WAL.
+Only the main device stores RADOS objects, and thus is the only allocator that is relevant here.
+When a BlueStore OSD is running, allocator state is fully loaded in memory.
+This ensures that the allocator can quickly respond when there is a need to allocate space for RADOS objects, or when RADOS objects no longer exist and their underlying space should be reclaimed.

-Original design envisioned that allocator state updates are stored in RocksDB’s b column.
-When RADOS object change allocates or releases allocation unit the relevant state update information is kept together with object-modifying RocksDB atomic transaction.
-The information transfer is unidirectional, BlueStore is updating allocator state in RocksDB, but never retrieving it.
-The exception is OSD bootup when BlueStore retrieves allocator state from RocksDB b column.
+The original design envisioned that allocator state updates are stored in RocksDB’s b column.
+When RADOS objects are written or release allocation units, the relevant state information is updated with an object-modifying RocksDB atomic transaction.
+The information transfer is unidirectional: BlueStore updates allocator state in RocksDB, but never retrieves it.
+The exception is at OSD boot when BlueStore retrieves allocator state from the RocksDB b column.

-It was tested that keeping RocksDB busy updating b column with allocation data has observable cost on write latency and cpu burden on compaction.
-To get that extra performance back the new default mode is to update in-memory allocator state only.
-Instead, on shutdown state is saved to BlueFS file named ALLOCATOR_NCB_DIR/ALLOCATOR_NCB_FILE.
+Tests showed that keeping RocksDB busy by updating b column with allocation data has observable cost in terms of write latency and CPU burden when compacting.
+To avoid this performance impact the new default mode is to update allocator state only in-memory.
+Only on shutdown is state saved to a BlueFS file named ALLOCATOR_NCB_DIR/ALLOCATOR_NCB_FILE.

 Crash recovery